 Hailed for the natural ease of his conducting and the compelling insight of his musicianship, James Gaffigan continues to attract international attention and is considered by many to be the most outstanding young American conductor working today.
-In January 2010, he was appointed Chief Conductor of the Lucerne Symphony Orchestra and Principal Guest Conductor of the Netherlands Radio Philharmonic Orchestra.
-Both positions began in summer 2011.
-As of the start of the 2012/13 season, Gaffigan becomes the first ever Guest Conductor of the Cologne Gürzenich Orchestra.
-In addition to yearly concerts, this newly created position with the venerable Cologne orchestra will include CD recording projects and opera productions with the Oper Köln.
+In January 2010, he was appointed Chief Conductor of the Lucerne Symphony Orchestra and Principal Guest Conductor of the Netherlands Radio Philharmonic Orchestra and at the beginning of the 12/13 season, Gaffigan was named the first ever Guest Conductor of Cologne’s Gürzenich Orchestra.

-In the United States, Mr. Gaffigan has guest conducted the Cleveland, Philadelphia and Minnesota Orchestras, the Los Angeles Philharmonic, the Chicago, St. Louis, Detroit, Cincinnati, National, Atlanta, Houston, Baltimore, Vancouver, Milwaukee and New World symphonies among others.
-During the 2012/2013 season, he returns to the Cleveland Orchestra at the Blossom Music Festival, the Toronto, Detroit, New World and Vancouver symphonies, the Juilliard Orchestra and the Grand Teton Music Festival; and makes first appearances at the Grant Park Music Festival in downtown Chicago and the Music Academy of the West and he has twice led the Juilliard Orchestra at Lincoln Center.
+In the United States, Mr. Gaffigan has guest conducted the Cleveland, Philadelphia and Minnesota Orchestras, the Los Angeles Philharmonic, and the Chicago, St. Louis, Detroit, Cincinnati, National, Atlanta, Houston, Baltimore, Vancouver, Milwaukee and New World symphonies among others.
+His US festival engagements include appearances at Blossom, Aspen, Grand Teton, Grant Park and the Music Academy of the West and he has twice led the Juilliard Orchestra at Lincoln Center.

 James Gaffigan made his professional opera debut at the Zurich Opera in June 2005 conducting La Boheme.
-In the summers of 2009 and 2010 he conducted performances of Don Giovanni and Marriage of Figaro at the Aspen Music Festival and made his debut at Glyndebourne sharing a production of Cosi fan tutti with Sir Charles Mackerras in spring 2010.
+In the summers of 2009 and 2010 he conducted performances of Don Giovanni and Marriage of Figaro at the Aspen Music Festival and made his debut at Glyndebourne sharing a production of Cosi fan tutti with Sir Charles Mackerras.
 He led performances of Marriage of Figaro at the Houston Grand Opera in spring 2011, made his debut at the Vienna State Opera later that year conducting La Boheme, returned the following year to conduct performances of Don Giovanni and returned to Glyndebourne in spring 2012 for a production of La Cenerentola.
-In October 2012, he returns to the Vienna State Opera for performances of Don Giovanni.

 James Gaffigan resides in Lucerne with his wife, the writer Lee Taylor Gaffigan, and their daughter, Sofia.